| Leif Ericson model kit (1968) Designer Matt Jefferies worked on Gene Roddenberry's Star Trek (creating

 Ericson never made it into an episode, the ship did show up in storyboards

+for the Filmation animated Star Trek series that aired in 1973/74.
 When in 1975, Jefferies was hired by George Pal to work on his proposed

 War Of The Worlds TV series, he looks to again have dusted